asdfugil/Asdfugil.github.io/README.md

 # Assfugil.github.io
 Click on the platelet to poke it!
-Click more for more sound effects.
+Click a few more times for more sound effects.

 **(WARNING:It is very loud)**